 Published and archival materials documenting the history of tourism in Florida and its economic impact on the state.
 Includes materials about Central Florida’s numerous theme parks and attractions.

 Official repository of the history of UCF, University Archives holds office and program records, audio/visual materials, publications including printed theses and dissertations, ephemera & so much more!

-A complete list of collections and their guides are available in the “Collection Guide” links under the respective areas, either Special Collections or University Archives.
 Because some collections in Special Collections & University Archives are not processed, access to these collections might be limited.
-Please refer to “Unprocessed Collection” links under the respective areas to view a complete list of unprocessed collections.
+Please refer to “Unprocessed Collections” links under the respective areas, either Special Collections or University Archives, to view a complete list of unprocessed collections.

 Check out the brochures for Special Collections and the University Archives.